FranzGotthardt/DistBuilder/README.md

 * add the dist String, e.g hdp-2.2.0
 * press enter to use standard distribution
-* invalid input will lead to list with available versions, you then have the chance to enter the right one or exit with "x" Hierarchy
+* invalid input will lead to list with available versions, you then have the chance to enter the right one or exit with "x"

+# Hierarchy

-* This will work intentionally, it will by create a path including the date by default.
-You can easily change this behaviour by commenting the variable "now="; just add a # before and save it.
+* This works intentionally, it will create a path including the date by default.
+The date pattern can be disabled with the Parameter -d .

 # Parameters